Field & Specialties

 2017 “Liberty Poles and Protest in the Founding Era,” Nursing Clio.

-Shira has presented papers at the Society for Historians of the Early American Republic Conference, the Omohundro Institute of Early American History and Culture Conference, the Society of Early Americanists Conference, the Pennsylvania Historical Association Conference, the International Center for Jefferson Studies, and the Rothermere American Institute at the University of Oxford.
+Shira has presented papers at the Society for Historians of the Early American Republic Conference, the Omohundro Institute of Early American History and Culture Conference, the Society of Early Americanists Conference, the American Society of Eighteenth Century Studies Conference, the Pennsylvania Historical Association Conference, the International Center for Jefferson Studies, the Newberry Library, and the Rothermere American Institute at the University of Oxford.

 My dissertation, Politics at the Poles: Liberty Poles and the Popular Struggle for the New Republic, argues that conflicts over liberty poles in the 1790s ignited a national conversation over the place of dissent in a republic.
 From 1794 to 1800, Republicans raised over one hundred liberty poles to protest the Federalist administrations of George Washington and John Adams.
 Republicans believed that the Revolution’s legacy guaranteed citizens the right to criticize and resist government when it overreached.
 In contrast, the Federalist party denounced Republican liberty poles as an improper form of political expression because they challenged an elected government.
 Federalists believed that the Revolution secured representative government as the means to protect American liberty and maintained that citizens must support and obey decisions made by a majority.
 Federalists tore down the poles, leading to violence, acerbic press coverage, legal fights, and electoral fallout.
 My dissertation argues that in their battles over liberty poles, both parties enacted and defended contradictory ideas of the type of popular participation that would sustain and strengthen republican government.